msk-access/uncollapsed_bam_generation/docs/installation-and-usage.md

 {% endcode-tabs %}

 {% hint style="info" %}
-To see help for the inputs for cwl workflow you can use: `cwltool standard_bam_processing.cwl --help`
+To see help for the inputs for cwl workflow you can use: `cwltool uncollapsed_bam_generation.cwl --help`
 {% endhint %}

 {% hint style="info" %}
-To see help for the inputs for cwl workflow you can use: `toil-cwl-runner standard_bam_processing.cwl --help`
+To see help for the inputs for cwl workflow you can use: `toil-cwl-runner uncollapsed_bam_generation.cwl --help`
 {% endhint %}

 Once we have successfully installed the requirements we can now run the workflow using _cwltool/toil_ if you have proper input file generated either in [json](https://www.json.org/) or [yaml](https://yaml.org/) format.
 Please look at [Inputs Description](inputs-description.md) for more details.